- Significant Matters

 We advise international and regional banks, investment banks, insurers and asset managers on debt and equity markets transactions, public and private mergers and acquisitions, structured, leveraged and asset financing, restructurings, product development, regulatory matters and the structuring and establishment of investment funds.

-- Investec Asset Management, Sanlam Capital Markets and Nedbank/ The House of Busby
+- Complex debt restructuring and sale of The House of Busby

 - Santam Limited